tipishev/python_debugging_workshop/README.md

 python play.py
 ```

 We immediately see an error, that happened in the `main_corridor`.
 The player was eaten by a rat.
 Judging by the error message we need to have at least something in our inventory.
-Let's take a big broomstick, to scare the rat away.
+Let's take a big broomstick and make sure it's a big one, to scare the rat away.
 And run the the game again.

 ```bash
 ./play.py